crodier/software-blog/_posts/2023-09-22-message-formats.md

 This kind of message translation layer is generally not something a programmer will be eager to author or maintain.
-With AI, maintenance has become easier but there is still costs to doing it this way in complexity and the need to maintain this mapping code.
+With AI, maintenance has become easier but there are still high costs
+in complexity and the need to maintain this mapping code.

 These mapping layers often become the most complicated